yaratul/dgg/README.md

 ## ⚠️ DISCLAIMER
 This github repo is for EDUCATIONAL PURPOSES ONLY.
 I am NOT under any responsibility if a problem occurs.

-## ✨ Issues / Doubts

-- If you have any questions do not hesitate to enter my discord: https://discord.gg/raducord
-- Or if you have any error do not forget to report it in: [issues](https://github.com/H4cK3dR4Du/Discord-Member-Booster/issues/new)